Anglican Diocese of Tasmania

-The Anglican Diocese of Tasmania includes the entire Tasmanian archipelago and is an extraprovincial diocese of the Anglican Church of Australia.
+The Anglican Diocese of Tasmania includes the entire Tasmanian state of Australia and is an extraprovincial diocese of the Anglican Church of Australia.

 The cathedral church of the diocese is St David's Cathedral in Hobart.
 The twelfth Bishop of Tasmania, ordained as bishop and installed on 19 March 2016, is Richard Condie.

 Churchmanship

 Tasmania is a low church/evangelical diocese.
 In contrast to the Diocese of Sydney's long heritage of evangelicalism or Brisbane or Ballarat's unwavering liberal Anglo-Catholicism, Tasmania's churchmanship has varied over time but it has now returned to its evangelical roots.

 In its earliest days, the diocese had a decidedly low church outlook, with priests such as Richard Deodatus Poulett Harris condemning "popery".

 During the 1940s, high churchmen had the "experience of being a ‘Lone Scout type Catholic’ in conservative evangelical Tasmania.
 One of those who attended the occasional meetings of the Tasmanian state branch of the Australian Church Union in the 1940s recalled the conspiratorial atmosphere: 'they were quite delicious really, because everyone was called Father, and we could say the Hail Mary without anyone getting into trouble’".

 Since the 1980s, the Diocese has reverted to a strongly evangelical orientation.
 The last two bishops, John Harrower and Richard Condie, have both supported this stance.
 Most of the current clergy in the Diocese are trained at the evangelical Ridley College.

 Bishop Condie is also the Chairman of the Fellowship of Confessing Anglicans and a member of GAFCON.